glegendr/N-puzzle/README.md

 |D|Down||
 |N|None|Do nothing|

+If no value is provided, launch interactiv mode.
+This mode wait user's move and apply it to your map.
+You also can give `help` to get help or `quit` to quit interactiv mode.

 If a given move is not recognized, he is replaced by `None` and will be skipped.
 You can give a [visual flag](#visual-flag) to display steps or not
 #### Generator Flag